 It is a condition of acceptance of entry that Central Arizona Trials, Inc. shall not be held responsible for any damage to any motorcycle or it's accessories, whether by fire, accident or any other causes, nor the theft of any motorcycle or it's accessories during the event.

 Further, it is a condition of acceptance of entry that Central Arizona Trials, Inc., property owners, government agencies or any associated parties shall not be held responsible for personal injuries, loss of life or loss of limb incurred by entrants in any C.A.T. event or spectators or visitors attending said event.

 An entrant is liable for any damage caused by himself, or any agent, representative or servant acting on his behalf during the day or days of the event.

 Section G- SUPPLEMENT

-1. In order to maintain an efficient observation system, when a competitor enters a C.A.T. event, the competitor has automatically agreed to check a section as necessary.
-Exceptions: Visiting riders from out-of-state are exempt from this rule, also see section C, 3J.
+In order to maintain an efficient observation system, when a competitor enters a C.A.T. event, the competitor has automatically agreed to check a section as necessary.
+Exceptions: Visiting riders from out-of-state are exempt from this rule, also riders under 15 years old.

-5. If a rider attempts to sign-in for the event after the announced cut-off time, he/she will be charged $10.00 for reopening the sign-in table unless he/she checks a section.
+If a rider attempts to sign-in for the event after the announced cut-off time, he/she will be charged an additional fee per the event flyer for reopening the sign-in table.

-6. To be eligible for rider only prizes (red tickets) at the Annual Awards Banquet, you must be championship eligible under Section A1, and have received championship points for half the previous season’s events - plus one.
+To be eligible for rider only prizes (red tickets) at the Annual Awards Banquet, you must be championship eligible under Section A.1, and have received championship points for half the previous season’s events, plus one.

 A- SECTION ORCHESTRATION